rose-water/ct-palms-web/README.md

 In your terminal:

 `npm install` to install node dependencies.

 `npm start` to start the server.

-Alternatively, install [Nodemon](https://www.npmjs.com/package/nodemon) to automatically restart your server when saving changes:
+Alternatively, install [Nodemon](https://www.npmjs.com/package/nodemon) to automatically restart your server whenever you save changes:

 `npm run dev`

-Finally, navigate to `localhost:3333` in a web browser.
+Finally, navigate to `localhost:3333` in your web browser.

 ---